ykechan/jacobi/README.md

 - Insert constant column, insert computed values, select certain columns etc.

 #License
-Jacobi will be licensed under GNU GPL and shall keep on to be a free software in the foreseeable future.
+Jacobi will be licensed under MIT and shall keep on to be a free software in the foreseeable future.